TrellixVulnTeam/anidown_MMCL/README.md

 # Anidown

-Link grabber for [aniworld.to](aniworld.to). uses Selenium for python to grab links that can then by downloaded with origramms like [jdownloader](https://jdownloader.org)
+Link grabber for [aniworld.to](aniworld.to). uses Selenium for python to grab links that can then by downloaded with programms like [jdownloader](https://jdownloader.org)

 (not working yet)